 Work Placements - Information for Students

 Here at The University of Waikato, we have a fantastic team here to assist you in finding a suitable work placement.
 In the ‘Placement Preparation papers’, we help you with CV development, placement interview preparation and technique, career mentoring/direction, placement selection process, company background research, self-assessment tools, professional behaviour, technical writing, occupational health and safety, and placement interview attendance.
 We actively connect with employers across New Zealand to secure opportunities for our students and are available throughout your placement process to support and guide you when needed.
-See a list of our Placement Coordinators.

 - Develop specific technical skills and knowledge including employability skills